 Statistical techniques used in design and analysis of experiments in agriculture and natural resources management.
 T-tests, analysis of variance, mean separation, regression and correlation, experimental design and analysis, interpretation of research results, analysis and interpretation of survey information.
 Prereq: Math 210 or equivalent or instructor's approval.

-Theory and practice in international trade in agricultural and food products with emphasis on real-world problems.
-Trade policy, trade law, customs practices, exchange rates and their impact on trade in the U.S. and world agriculture.
-Developing real-world export marketing plans including research, pricing, distribution systems, financing and pro forma invoicing.
+Theory and practice in international trade in agricultural and food products with emphasis on real world problems.
+Trade policy, trade law, customs practices, exchange rates and their impact on trade in U.S. and world agriculture.
+Developing real world export marketing plans including research, pricing, distribution systems, financing, and pro forma invoicing.
 Discussions of major global trade issues.

 Application of current project management techniques to agribusiness planning problems.
 Both the technical and social or human sides of the issues are emphasized and focus will be on how they can be integrated to achieve desired results.
 Skills developed will include abilities to understand different types of projects and their unique characteristics, the impact of new technologies and globalization on business practices, and inclusion of all organizational levels in clearly defined recommendations.

 Economic principles associated with natural resource use and preservation.
 Emphasis on economic analysis and policy decision-making tools for natural resources and non-market goods.
 Valuation techniques such as benefit cost analysis, willingness to pay, willingness to accept, hedonic pricing, travel cost models, inter-temporal substitution, and issues related to economic and social efficiency will be discussed.